mariuszmspace/my-links/README.md

 > OS and VM level orchestration as well as parallel SSH tools - see also [Containers](#containers) and [Distributed Systems Tools](#distributed-systems-tools) for container orchestration and [Terminal Tools and SSH Clients](#terminal-tools-and-ssh-clients) for SSH clients and [SSH Tools](#ssh-tools) for misc SSH tools and [Provisioning Tools](#provisioning-tools)

 * [Ansible](https://www.ansible.com) - CM and orchestration, also can do provisioning -- `Python`
-* [Archipel](http://archipelproject.org/) - Use XMPP push notifications to manage, supervise, and orchestrate VMs -- `Objective-J`
 * [Batou](https://batou.readthedocs.org/en/latest/) - Define and perform automated service deployments -- `Python pip`
 * [Capistrano](http://capistranorb.com/) - Use Ruby to run scripts/commands and push software via SSH, uses a Rake DSL -- `Ruby gem`
 * [ClusterSHISH](https://www.siftsoft.com/clustershish.html) - Cluster SSH for Windows, works with PuTTY and OpenSSH for Windows -- `closed source` `Windows`